tbaker-sc/gedata_proj/README.md

 3. Limitations & Cautions for viewing the data
   1. Since this is the long form of the data, only the first 1000 rows (out of 11880) will be visible in View.
   2. Slightly more can be seen if you print the result to the console, but that still won't display all the rows
-  3. The full file can of course be viewed in a text editor, but keep in mind that the foramtting may look odd since this was saved only using a single space as a column separator since that the the R default.
+  3. The full file can of course be viewed in a text editor, but keep in mind that the formatting may look odd since this was saved only using a single space as a column separator since that the R default.
 4. An explanation of the column headers is available in the project codebook.
 Please see the section Column Header meanings for tidy_data data frame, which is the last section of the codebook.
 The same column headers used in the tidy_data data frame are present in the output file.